TD-Addon/StandardsValidator/WARNINGS.md

 ### Has animation epos_kha_upr_anim_X.nif
 This NPC is using upright Khajiit animations despite not being one of the Khajiit races that requires them.

+### Has multiple slave bracers
+Slaves should generally only wear a single slave bracer.

 ## Keys
 A misc item is a key if it has the key flag.
 This is a property of the record and determines if it can be sold to merchants and detected by Detect Key.